 Nicotine Research Group News (2019)

-The NRG is currently conducting two studies on alternative nicotine products and smoking cessation support.
-You can find details of each study, including who to contact, by clicking on the links below.
+The NRG is currently conducting a study on alternative nicotine products and smoking cessation support.
+You can find study details, including who to contact, by clicking on the link below.

 Tobacco Harm Reduction study